CWoods2909/CWoods2909/README.md

 - 👀 I’m interested in cooking, anything outdoors, video games and of course coding.
-- 🌱 I just recently finished the full stack online app academy bootcamp.
+- 🌱 I recently graduated from the full stack online App Academy bootcamp.
+- 🌱 I’m currently learning Vue.js
 - 👯 I’m looking to collaborate on new and exciting projects that can impact the world around me.
 - 📫 How to reach me: email- (charles.woods48@yahoo.com) or my LinkedIn (https://www.linkedin.com/in/charles-woods-319a83231?trk=people-guest_people_search-card)